RankingsPublished Feb 5, 202612 min read

 Why it's growing

-Growth in youth sports participation and a shift toward workplace injury prevention programs expand demand beyond traditional sports settings.
+17.3% growth is driven by expanding youth sports participation and a shift toward workplace injury prevention programs that move demand beyond traditional sports settings into corporate and industrial environments.

 5